BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 35. Add On Services may require the payment of special deposits that will be notified prior to booking.
 Where Tax invoices are requested by Tenants for Add On Services they will be issued by the Agent only as the agent of the Experience Provider.

-36. Where the Tenant notifies the Agent more than 30 days before Occupancy that it wishes to cancel or shorten a Booking, their deposit will be proportionally refunded less a $150 administration fee ($250 where Bookings relate to Easter long weekend and / or NSW School Holiday periods) (“Cancellation Fee”).
+36. Where the Tenant notifies the Agent more than 30 days before Occupancy that it wishes to cancel or shorten a Booking, their deposit will be proportionally refunded less a $150 administration fee ($250 where Bookings relate to the Easter long weekend and / or NSW School Holiday periods) (“Cancellation Fee”).

 37. If Bookings are cancelled or shortened by the Tenant within 30 days before Occupancy no deposit will be refunded unless the Premises are rebooked by a third party on at least equal financial terms, in which case the deposit will be refunded less the Cancellation Fee.